All Products

 FAQ

-When creating a GSI, the error "Does not support create Global Secondary Index on single or broadcast table" is displayed
+Why the error message "Does not support create Global Secondary Index on single or broadcast table" is displayed when I create a GSI?

-When this error is displayed, check if the data table you are operating on is a single table or a broadcast table.
-GSIs cannot be created on single tables or broadcast tables.
+When this error is displayed, check if the data table you are operating on is a non-partitioned table or a broadcast table.
+GSIs cannot be created on non-partitioned tables or broadcast tables.